Can you remove hard inquiries from your credit report?

 2. Tell the credit bureaus

 Even if the creditor that reported the incorrect information says it will get the error fixed, it’s a good idea to contact the credit bureaus yourself.
-You have the right to dispute inaccurate information on your credit report and don’t need to rely on the company to do it for you.
+You have the right to dispute inaccurate information on your credit reports and don’t need to rely on the company to do it for you.

 To dispute the error, contact each bureau displaying the incorrect information on your report.
 Experian, Equifax and TransUnion accept disputes by mail, by phone or through their websites.
 Be sure to follow the relevant bureau’s instructions for filing your dispute.